yunncheng/yunncheng.github.io/_pages/about.md

 Selected Papers
 ======
 - Guo, Yuncheng, and Xiaodong Gu.
+"MMRL: Multi-Modal Representation Learning for Vision-Language Models."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2025.
+[CVPR2025](https://arxiv.org/abs/2503.08497)

+- Guo, Yuncheng, and Xiaodong Gu.
 "JoAPR: Cleaning the Lens of Prompt Learning for Vision-Language Models."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2024.
 [CVPR2024](https://openaccess.thecvf.com/content/CVPR2024/papers/Guo_JoAPR_Cleaning_the_Lens_of_Prompt_Learning_for_Vision-Language_Models_CVPR_2024_paper.pdf)